enii040/economic_trends/index.md

 ## **Introduction**

 The primary aim of this project is to conduct a comparative analysis of inflation and economic trends in the U.S. and Germany across different political leadership periods.
-We focus on the **Consumer Price Index (CPI)**, **Inflation, GDP**, and **GDP Deflator** data from 2009 to 2023, analyzing how these economic indicators vary under different U.S. presidencies (Obama, Trump, Biden) and German chancellor ships (Merkel and Scholz).
+We focus on the **Consumer Price Index (CPI)**, **Inflation, GDP**, and **GDP Deflator** data from 2009 to 2023, analyzing how these economic indicators vary under different U.S. presidencies (Obama, Trump, Biden) and German chancellorships (Merkel and Scholz).
 Specifically, we seek to understand how inflationary trends and overall economic performance have been influenced by changes in political leadership in both countries.

 ### **Data and Data Sources**